fattorib/ZeRO-transformer/README.md

 JAX codebase demonstrating an application of [ZeRO](https://arxiv.org/abs/1910.02054)-style optimizer sharding with ```pmap```.
 This codebase was used to train a 1.1B parameter transformer model on a TPU v3-32, something that would not be possible with standard data parallel training.

 # Todos:
-1. Finish 1.1B training
-2. 1.1B training log
+1. 1.1B training log
-3. Finish readme install instructions, etc
+2. Finish readme install instructions, etc
-4. Write up how everything works
+3. Write up how everything works
-5. Drop benchmark/unused training scripts

 # Configuration Setup